CS-DS-125/125book/py4e_rst/13-web.rst

 In the following example, we retrieve a user’s Twitter friends, parse the returned JSON, and extract some of the information about the friends.
-We also dump the JSON after parsing and “pretty-print” it with an indent of four characters to allow us to pore through the data when we want to extract more fields.
+We also dump the JSON after parsing and "pretty-print" it with an indent of four characters to allow us to pore through the data when we want to extract more fields.